-My areas of interest are the political economy of technoscience, critical innovation studies, communication studies, postcolonial and indigenous science and technology, and feminist technoscience.
-My current research is at the intersection of technology and social justice focused on technological convergence and artificial intelligence, Blockchain, and the digital platform economy.
+My areas of interest are the political economy of technoscience, critical innovation studies, communication studies, intersectional and decolonial/postcolonial science and technology studies, and human-computer interactions.
+My current research is at the intersection of technology and society focusing on the social, economic, and political implications of digital technologies such as artificial intelligence, blockchain, and the digital platform economy.

 My research interests include anthropology, cultural and media studies, and critical pedagogy.
 Currently, I am focused on the engineering profession and engineers’ work to regulate themselves, other professionals, engineering businesses, engineering professional bodies, and engineering education institutions in Canada.
 By focusing on professional regulation, my research captures the wide and varied scope of engineering practice under the singular term “engineering” in a way that clarifies what it is that engineers actually do.
 My research connects this idea to public perception and understanding of engineering (through film and media studies) and the contemporary reevaluation of Canadian engineering education.
 Building on my background in civil engineering, I am working with York University’s new Lassonde School of Engineering to complete my research.